Skip to content

 🔹 Testo 175 T1 Temperature Data Logger

 Ideal for monitoring storage temperatures and long-term monitoring, the Testo 175 T1 is certified for use in food environments.
-It features a built-in temperature sensor, making it perfect for monitoring and logging temperatures in cool rooms and storage facilities.
+It features a highly accurate built-in temperature sensor, making it perfect for monitoring and logging temperatures in cool rooms and storage facilities.

 🔹 Testo 175 T2 Two-Channel Temperature Logger